blogginglikeitstheaughts/myspotontheweb/_posts/2025-07-08-wall-studs.md

 Enough already!

-I found an extremely clever solution: I hammer a sturdy sewing pin into the wall with a small hammer.
+I feel extremely clever about my solution: I hammer a sturdy sewing pin into the wall with a small hammer.
 If it goes in all the way, there's no stud.
 If it stops halfway in, there's a stud.
 The pinprick holes it leaves behind are virtually invisible.
 Yay!

 ![image](https://github.com/user-attachments/assets/7889cb83-7814-477c-8efa-afb222763821)